invisibleXML/ixml/misc/proposal-F-S.md

 named `ixml`, `rule`, `nonterminal`, `literal`, `inclusion`, or `exclusion`).

-These associations are specified here for clarity and to enable clearer discussion of pragmas, but they have no effect on the operational semantics of ixml processors.
+These associations between pragmas and parts of grammars are specified here for clarity and to enable clearer discussion of pragmas, but they have no effect on the operational semantics of ixml processors.
+A pragma-oblivious processor will not be affected by the pragmas, regardless of what they apply to, and a processor that understands a given pragma will know from its definition what changes in behavior it requests.
+The associations given above are thus of most direct use to those specifying the meaning of specific pragmas.

 ### Operational semantics